 UMD: A Globally Connected University

-UMD-Winter: Dominican Republic: Global Service in the Dominican Republic (BSGC/LASC)
+UMD-Winter: Dominican Republic: Global Service and Critical Reflection on U.S. Identity (BSGC/LASC)

 Service is a valuable response to social problems faced by marginalized populations.
 How do we ensure that the service we provide supports the communities with whom we work more than cause harm?
 What role do our identities play in how we make meaning of social issues?